 - Complete the CPS Early College Program Application

 - Information Session dates (via Zoom) can be found by visiting the Early College Information Session Links page.

 - List of common MACC courses taken by students and how they transfer to their CPS high school can be found here.

 - Private school and home school students must live in the CPS attendance area and register with the high school in their attendance area by the application due date to participate in the program.

 - Students must complete the ACT and/or ACCUPLACER Test, complete applications, and submit scores to Dru Nash, CPS Advanced Studies Coordinator, at email@example.com by February 28, 2022.

 - Application submission does not guarantee acceptance into the program.
-Students who are accepted will be notified in the Spring of 2022 and then begin advisement for MACC Fall 2022 courses.
+Students who are accepted will be notified in the Spring of 2022 and then begin advisement for MACC Fall 2022 courses in April.